2022-23 Catalogs

 Major Program Requirements

 Students must earn a grade of C- or higher in all Economics, Mathematics and Statistics courses, and must have at least a 2.0 GPA in Economics courses to earn the degree.
-At least 21 credit hours in Economics must be completed in residence.
-In addition to the major core requirements, students must complete college and University graduation requirements including University general education requirements.
+In addition to University, general education, and College of Arts and Science requirements, students must also meet the following major program requirements.
+All major requirements in the College of Arts and Science must be completed with grades of C- or higher unless otherwise indicated.

 ECONOM 1014